AbdulDavids/blog/content/posts/artificial-intelligence.md

 Oxford Dictionary describes hype as the act of "promoting or publicizing a product and exaggerating its benefits (paraphasing but you can see the source above).

-When when it comes to AI, boy has there been hype.
+When it comes to AI, boy has there been hype.
 The sheer amount of noise surrounding AI has translated into a whole lot of funding for tons of AI startups.
 Just look at Hugging Face, an AI startup that's currently valued at $4 Billion.
 Or Mistral, a French startup that raised the largest seed round in European history last year (2023).
 Despite being 4 weeks old.

 Or even CharacterAI, a $1 Billion startup that creates....
 AI digital characters for you to talk to?
 What the-